-Standard Provisions: Awards will be administered in accordance with provisions contained in USAID Automated Directive System (ADS) Chapter 303, "Grants and Cooperative Agreements to Non-Governmental Organizations" and/or within the terms of the USAID Standard Provisions applicable to Non-U.S. Non-Governmental Recipients.
-Information on these provisions can be accessed here or by contacting the USAID Agricultural Inputs grants team at RAIN.consultants@winrock.org.
+Awards will be administered in accordance with provisions contained in USDA applicable laws, regulations, and Federal Executive Orders.
+The applicant will also comply with FAS's Award General Terms & Conditions for Grants and Cooperative Agreements, as applicable Information on these terms and conditions can be accessed here or by contacting the USAID Agricultural Inputs grants team at RAIN.consultants@winrock.org.